Monday, 1 April 2024

 North Head, Fairfax Lookout & Bluefish Track from Manly

-A path curves around East Esplanade Park to the Manly Yacht Club and Stuart Street which, in turn, takes you to Little Manly Beach.
+A path curves around East Esplanade Park to the Manly Yacht Club and Stuart Street, which, in turn, takes you to Little Manly Beach.
 The path continues to the promontory of Little Manly Point, originally known as Manly Gasworks.
-The small headland was cleaned up a few years ago and converted into a beautiful little park with nice views of the nearby bays.
+The small headland was cleaned up a few years ago and converted into a beautiful little park with enjoyable views of the nearby bays.

 Little Manly Cove